In my mind, I was thinking that when I get to 50, can I still do this kind of picture taking, relative to "selfie?"

 Manicured trail

 * Mongkok, Kowloon.
 They said was a bargain hunting center.
 All I could say, it was jampacked with people.
 I did not get any thing.
-If you're not into "divisoria" style of shopping, then don't bother with the Ladies Market, and those thrift shop centers in Mongkok.
+If you're not into "divisoria" style of shopping, then don't bother with the Ladies Market, and those thrift shop centers in Mongkok. * Victoria Harbor for the Avenue of Stars, and Light show.
+For some reason, I was shivering from the coldness of that area.

 It was so cold, I would pay for getting warm inside starbucks.